Martin boundaries and asymptotic behavior of branching random walks: Proofs

-Define $B:=\mathbb{T}_d \setminus \bigcup_{x \in I} \mathbf{T}_{x}$; we know from Proposition~\ref{pro:connectedequalboundary} that $B$ is connected, $\partial B=\partial A$ and $\mathbf{q}(A)=\mathbf{q}(B)$.
+Define $B:=G \setminus \bigcup_{x \in I} \mathbf{T}_{x}$; we know from Proposition~\ref{pro:connectedequalboundary} that $B$ is connected, $\partial B=\partial U$ and $\mathbf{q}(U)=\mathbf{q}(B)$.
 Without loss of generality we can prove the result for $B$.

-We know from Lemma~\ref{lemma:rhoVSMmin} that with positive probability there is a line of descendants of the BRW converging to $\partial B$.
-Due to the tree structure and the fact that $B$ is connected, then in order to converge to a point of $\partial B$, this line of descendants must cross $B$ infinitely many times, whence $\mathbf{q}(B)<1$. \end{proof}
+We know from Lemma~\ref{lemma:rhoVSMmin} that with positive probability there is a line of descent of the BRW converging to $\partial B$.
+Due to the tree structure and the definition of $B$, then in order to converge to a point of $\partial B$, this line of descendants must cross $B$ infinitely many times, whence $\mathbf{q}(B)<1$. \end{proof}